python/mypy/docs/source/faq.rst

   inference which is very slow, does not scale well to large programs and often produces confusing error messages.
-Mypy can support modularity since it only uses local type inference; static type checking depends on having type annotatations for functions signatures.
+Mypy can support modularity since it only uses local type inference; static type checking depends on having type annotations for functions signatures.

 - Mypy will support introspection, dynamic loading of code and many